Wire-Network/wire-cdt/docs/kv-indexed-table.md

 - **Move-only**: iterators cannot be copied (avoids expensive handle cloning).
 Post-increment/decrement are deleted -- use `++it` / `--it`
 - **Dereference returns `row`**: `it->key` and `it->value` for both primary and secondary iterators
 - **Bidirectional**: `--end()` gives the last element; `--it` steps backward
-- **Invalidated after mutation**: calling `modify` through a secondary iterator invalidates it — the cached value is stale, and if the secondary key changed, the iterator's position in the index is also invalid (the underlying entry was moved by `kv_idx_update`).
+- **Invalidated after mutation**: calling `modify` through a secondary iterator invalidates it — the iterator's stored value is stale, and if the secondary key changed, the iterator's position in the index is also invalid (the underlying entry was moved by `kv_idx_update`).
 Do not dereference or advance the iterator after `modify`; re-find instead. `erase` consumes the iterator and returns the next one, so this does not apply to erase

 ## Extractor consistency note